 I was fifteen the last time I was beaten.
 The burger joint where I worked part-time closed late.
 There were hours of cleaning equipment and mopping floors to finish the day.
 My shift was supposed to end earlier in the evening but someone didn’t show up for work so I had to close.
 It must have been after midnight as I sat in my supervisor’s car, waiting for a ride.
 She was saying goodnight to her boyfriend in his car.
 I just wanted to go home and go to bed, to get a few hours sleep before getting up for school the next day.

-Apparently she had fallen asleep earlier and woken up to find that I wasn’t home yet.
-Somehow she was convinced that I had been partying on the streets instead of working too late for a ninth grader.
-She started screaming at me, calling me awful names, hitting, slapping, pulling my hair until I crouched in the floorboard of the car, just trying to get away.
+Apparently my parent had fallen asleep earlier and woken up to find that I wasn’t home yet.
+Somehow they were convinced that I had been partying on the streets instead of working too late for a ninth grader.
+They started screaming at me, calling me awful names, hitting, slapping, pulling my hair until I crouched in the floorboard of the car, just trying to get away.

 The next morning I woke up with an ugly black eye and cut, swollen lips.
 Something shifted in me that day.
-I clenched my fists and vowed that if she ever hit me again, I was going to hit her back.
+I clenched my fists and vowed that if they ever hit me again, I was going to hit them back.